t4bby/rover-on-linux/README.md

 3. Create folder inside the `Win64` folder named `Plugins`
 ![](/assets/patching/3.png)

-4. Download the `bypass.dll` on this repository it is located on `patch` folder
+4. Download the `bypass.dll` on this repository it is located on `patch` folder or click [here](https://github.com/t4bby/wuthering-waves-linux/raw/main/patch/bypass.dll) to download the file

 5. Move the `bypass.dll` into the `Plugins` folder you created
 ![](/assets/patching/4.png)